galaxyproject/galaxy-hub/src/news/2021-05-galaxy-update/index.md

 **[Bacterial variant calling with Galaxy](https://biocommons.org.au/events/variants-bacteria), 27 May**

-All 3 workshops will be run by Gareth Price and Igor Makunin.  **Apply by 12 May.**
+All 3 workshops will be run by Gareth Price and Igor Makunin.

 </div>